apache/james-project/src/adr/0052-pulsar-mailqueue.md

 Miscellaneous remarks:

+ - By design the implementation doesn't try to offer absolute consistency guarantees.
+We tend to lean on the side of eventual consistency.
+For instance message moved for scheduled to out topics might temporarily be browsed in double or deletes might not apply instantly.
  - The pulsar admin client is used to list existing queues and to move the current offset of scheduled message subscription upon flushes.
  - Priorities are not yet supported.
- - Only metadata transit through Pulsar.
+ - Only metadata transits through Pulsar.
 The general purpose of James blobStore, backed by a S3 compatible API, is used to store the underlying email content.
-Saves on top of object-storage is latency prone and exposed to end SMTP clients.
+Please note that in the context of a mail queue, the tradeoffs behind a blob store choice are different: in long term storage cheaper storage cost would be preferable to higher latencies, especially for writes done asynchronously whereas a mailQueue would benefit from more expensive low latency storage (email do not stay there long) with low write latencies (user facing in SMTP).
+We might benefit in the future to support usage of a distinct blob store solution to back the queue.

 ## References